sohnorman/loadbalancer-service/apis.md

     name=name, packageId=lbaasPackageId, prices=lbaasItemPrices,
     subnets=subnets, protocolConfigurations=protocolConfigurations,
-    useHourlyPricing=True,      # Required since LBaaS is an hourly service useSystemPublicIpPool=True  # Optional - Default is "True" to allocate load
-                                # balancer public IPs from an IBM system pool,
+    useHourlyPricing=True,      # Required since LBaaS is an hourly service useSystemPublicIpPool=True, # Optional - Default is "True" to allocate load balancer public IPs
-                                # otherwise "False" from the public VLAN
+                                # from an IBM system pool, otherwise "False" from the public VLAN
-                                # under your account
+                                # under your account. useSystemPublicIpPool is only applicable to
+                                # public load balancers
+    isPublic=True               # Optional - Default is "True" to create a public load balancer.
+                                # isPublic distinguishes between public ("True") and
+                                # internal ("False") load balanacer
 )

 # Make SLAPI call to SoftLayer_Product_Order::verifyOrder API